sari-saba-sadiya/EEGExtract/README.md

 ## Setup
+1. Make sure that you have the required packages listed in `requirements.txt`.
+Use `pip install -r requirements.txt` if unsure.
-Simply download and place the `EEGExtract.py` file in the same folder as your repo.
+2. Simply download and place the `EEGExtract.py` file in the same folder as your repo.
 You can then use `import EEGExtract as eeg`.

 ## License